 You know how we hear certain people say “Trust the Process” all the time?
 Well, that’s pretty much what this is.
 If you adequately prepare yourself for something – whether it’s a tournament, match, or even just a particular point within a match – the results can usually take care of themselves.

-These goals are where players engage in process-oriented standards that emphasized in order to achieve a particular outcome.
+These goals are where players engage in process-oriented standards that are emphasized in order to achieve a particular outcome.

 Outcome Goals